Linkvalue/majora-ansible-vagrant/README.md

 ## Usage

-### 1. Configure the VM according to the applications it will run
+### 1. Configure the VM according to the applications it will host

-Download this repository (git clone or download zip tarball), then open and edit the following files the way you need:
+Download this repository (download zip or `git clone`), then open and edit the following files the way you need:

+  - `ansible/vagrant-parameters.yml` => main Vagrant parameters that shouldn't be changed by other users (sharing strategy, hosts to bind with VM IP, etc.)
+  - `ansible/vagrant-parameters.local.yml.dist` => default values for personal Vagrant parameters (RAM and CPU usage, VM IP, forwarded files, etc.)
-  - `app.yml` => every roles (mysql, php, nginx, oh-my-zsh, redis, nodejs, etc.)
+  - `ansible/app.yml` => every Ansible roles (common-packages, oh-my-zsh, mysql, php, nginx, redis, nodejs, etc.)
-  - `vars.yml` => every roles variables (mysql users, php versions, nginx virtual hosts, shell aliases, etc.)
+  - `ansible/vars.yml` => every Ansible roles variables (mysql users, php versions, nginx virtual hosts, shell aliases, etc.)
-  - `vars.local.yml.dist` => default values for every personal roles variables (php memory_limit, composer github token, oh-my-zsh theme, etc.)
+  - `ansible/vars.local.yml.dist` => default values for every personal roles variables (php memory_limit, composer github token, oh-my-zsh theme, etc.)
-  - `vagrant-parameters.yml.dist` => default values for every personal Vagrant related parameters (RAM and CPU usage, hosts to bind with VM IP, etc.)

 Note: "*.dist" files are only templates to hold default values (i.e. what you think is good enough for everyone).
 Each of these will be duplicated as a "gitignored file" to let everyone apply their own customization.